adudu21isme/rbxrulebreakers/README.md

 Appeal by [clicking here](https://github.com/adudu21isme/rbxrulebreakers/issues/new?template=appeal.yaml) or the [discord server](https://discord.gg/U7JstgHdyg) (depending on Severity and Context, your appeal may be denied.)

+**Users are ONLY added if there is PROOF of them breaking the rules.**

 **Terminated users may be removed from the list.
 If a user was terminated but has been unterminated and was on the list, you can request for them to be readded.**

 # General information
+This is a list with UserId(s), Roblox UserId(s) are PUBLIC INFORMATION.

+This list is made for Roblox Games to use it.

 > This is to let you know what would count as a violation (not all is listed)

 1. Endangerment of users that are not an adult.